andresionek91/CorreiosPrecoPrazo/README.md

 vl_altura
 ----------
+Integer.
 Height value. **Must be in cm**.

 *Required for:*
 * Boxes

 vl_diametro
 --------------
+Integer.
 Diameter value. **Must be in cm**.

 *Required for:*
 * Cilinders/Prims

-cd_mao_propria *Optional*
+cd_mao_propria
 --------------
-Boolean.
+*Optional* Boolean.
 If you want a quote with Mão Própria service.

-cd_aviso_recebimento *Optional*
+cd_aviso_recebimento
 -------------------
-Boolean.
+*Optional* Boolean.
 If you want a quote with Aviso de Recebimento service.

-valor_declarado *Optional*
+valor_declarado
 ----------------
-Decimal.
+*Optional* Decimal.
 If you want a quote with insurance service, pass the value in BRL.

 dt_calculo
 ------------